paulmburu08/Independent-project-3/README.md

 ## Known Bugs
 {None}
 ## Technologies Used
-{HTML
+{HTML.
-CSS
+CSS.
-Javascript
+Javascript.
-Jquery
+Jquery.
-Mailchimp API}
+Mailchimp API.}
 ## Support and contact details
 {If you run into any issues contact me at paulmburu08@gmail.com and feel free to contribute to the file.}
 ### License